 Frequency-specific microcurrent (FSM) is a technique for treating pain by using low-level electrical current.
-The current is delivered to certain parts of the body in an attempt to relieve the pain.
+The current is delivered to certain parts of your body in an attempt to relieve pain.

 A frequency is the rate at which a sound wave or electronic pulse is produced.
 This measurement is registered in hertz (Hz).
-In using FSM to treat pain, it’s been found that various frequencies can be used to potentially reduce inflammation (swelling), repair tissue, and reduce pain.
+During FSM treatment, various frequencies can be used to potentially reduce swelling (inflammation), repair tissue and reduce pain.

-In FSM, depending on the tissue involved, specific frequencies are selected to encourage natural healing of the body and to reduce pain.
-Frequencies have been identified for nearly every type of tissue in the body.
+Depending on the tissue involved, specific frequencies will be selected to encourage natural healing of the body and to reduce your pain.
+There are frequencies for nearly every type of tissue in your body.

-One of the ways FSM works is by potentially increasing the production of the substance ATP in injured tissues.
-ATP is the major source of energy for all cellular reactions in the body.
-Because treatment with FSM can increase ATP production by as much as 500% in damaged tissues, this may help with the recovery process.
-Depending on the condition, treatment with FSM can “loosen” or soften the muscles, which can help relieve pain and/or stiffness.
+One of the ways FSM works is by potentially increasing the production of a substance called ATP that’s inside injured tissues.
+ATP is the major source of energy for all cellular reactions in your body.
+Because treatment with FSM can increase the amount of ATP that’s created in your damaged cells by as much as 500%, this treatment may help with your recovery.
+Depending on the condition, treatment with FSM can “loosen” or soften the muscles, which can help relieve pain or stiffness.

 FSM is most often used to treat pain, especially nerve and muscle pain, inflammation, and scar tissue, from the following conditions:

-Treatment with FSM is non-invasive and painless.
-The currents used in FSM are so low that the patient often does not feel them.
-During FSM treatment, patients may notice certain effects, including warmth and a softening of affected tissues.
+In general, frequency-specific microcurrent treatment is non-invasive and painless.
+The currents used in FSM are so low that you may not even feel them.
+During FSM treatment, you might feel a warmth and softening of the affected tissues.